embergershared/azuretf/README.md

       * Once found at 1 level, it stops here,
     * Once all the JSON files for the required variables have been found, the values are processed in reverse order of their discovery: It ensures that the values set the closest to the instance will be the ones applied.
     * It is allows to override some defaults values specifically for in 1 instance deployment.
-* To ensure the processing of the default values, an empty variables Terraform file is created in the Plans folder.
+* To ensure the processing of default values without declaring them in the Plan folder, an empty variable Terraform file can be created in the Plan folder.
 It ensures the default Values JSON file will be processed.
-An example can be found with this file: ```\tf-plans\3-aks\2-cluster\variables_aks-defaults.tf``` it is empty, but it allows this values file to be processed: ```\subscriptions\demo\3-aks\demo_aks-defaults.json```
+An example can be found with this file: ```\tf-plans\3-aks\2-cluster\variables_aks-defaults.tf``` it is empty, but it enables the values of this file to be processed: ```\subscriptions\demo\3-aks\demo_aks-defaults.json```

 # Q&A
 Why JSON for the values and not Terraform ```(auto.)tfvars.tf```?
 > JSON is system independent and can easily be manipulated by PowerShell, bash (or other shells) and CD Pipelines.
-Using JSON helps to be ready for Pipelines transition.
+Using JSON helps to be ready for Pipelines transition and not confuse "Plans" items (in ```*.tf``` files) from values (which are in ```*.json``` files).

 Why set defaults values in JSON and not in the Terraform ```variables_*.tf``` files?
-> When declaring a variable in Terraform (```variable name { default = "default value" } ```), a "default value" can be set.
+> When declaring a variable in Terraform (```variable name { default = "default value" } ```), a **"default value"** can be set.
 But this declaration is part of the Plan, it is within the Plan.
 It defeats the approach of completely separating Plans and Values.
-It also makes the default values management difficult, especially when the default values are different from an environment type to another.
+It also makes the default values management difficult, especially when the default values are different from an environment type to another (like dev vs. prod).

 Why source control the Values' JSON files (except secrets)?
 > A major problem we faced in a project using Terraform Enterprise was that the values are not versioned controlled in Terraform Enterprise.
 When the value of a variable in a workspace is changed with the UI, there is no way to track it.
 Source controlling the JSON files allows to track values changes AND use branching for all changes (Plans and/or Values).
 In the mentioned project, we pushed through the Pipeline the variables values to be used by the workspace before all the Plans execution leveraging curl API calls to set the Terraform Enterprise workspace variables values from our repo (except secrets that were injected by Jenkins).